realgam3/rpc-bot/README.md

 * Use this bot for Heavy Duty CTF Challenges: This bot was designed to handle the heavy lifting of CTF challenges.
 It can be used to orchestrate the execution of procedures across multiple machines, allowing you to focus on the challenge itself.
+* This bot is extendable: The RPC Bot Server is designed to be extendable.
+You can easily add your own procedures to the system, allowing you to customize the bot to your needs. simple example in "tests/playwright" folder.

 This project is a vital component of the RPC Bot system.
 For the client-side component that resides on the remote machines, please refer to the RPC Bot Client repository.